Welcome to the Alfred Wilsey Library!

 Ebooks and Audiobooks: We subscribe to a digital collection shared with other Bay Area Independent School libraries.
 To begin reading or listening right away, click here and sign in with your SI username and password.

 Databases: We subscribe to wide variety of general and subject specific databases to help support the students, staff, and faculty.The databases are avaliable to students 24/7 through the Research Database page.

 Computers: The library features 32 Mac and Windows computers; laptops for library use; a color printer, two black and white printers, and a scanner.
-Check out our Tech Services and Equipment.

 Albert Einstein signed a letter, along with other scientists, to President Franklin Roosevelt, warning that the construction of an atomic bomb using uranium was indeed possible, and advised the U.S. Government to invest time and money into its research.
 The letter hinted that physicists in Nazi Germany had already begun similar work.
 As a result of the letter, Roosevelt created the Briggs Advisory Committee.
 This slowly evolved to become the Manhattan Project, an enormous project that later developed the Little Boy and Fat Man bombs.
 These were dropped on Hiroshima and Nagasaki in 1945, killing over 200,000 people.

 Einstein later described signing the letter as the "one great mistake in my life."